All Episodes

 So what's the solution to make it impossible to cheat?

-I mean, is it just voter ID in person voting only?
+I mean, is it just voter ID, in-person voting only?

-Like you cannot prove that a mail in ballot was cast without coercion.
+Like you cannot prove that a mail-in ballot was cast without coercion.

-You cannot prove it, right?
+You cannot prove it.

 Simple as that.

-You cannot prove that didn't happen, right?
+You cannot prove that didn't happen.

 Very simple.